-NOTE 1: The AMF can take local configuration, UE 5GMM capabilities, subscribed S-NSSAIs, HPLMN, etc. to determine the NSAG priority information for the associated NSAG to a UE.
+NOTE 1: The AMF can take local configuration, UE 5GMM capabilities, subscribed S-NSSAIs, the mapping information between the S-NSSAI to be replaced and the alternative S-NSSAI, HPLMN, etc. to determine the NSAG priority information for the associated NSAG to a UE.

 d) optionally a list of TAIs in which the NSAG is valid.
 If it is not provided by the network, the NSAG is valid in the PLMN or SNPN which has sent the NSAG information and its equivalent PLMN(s).